queenkjuul/jingo-retro/README.md

 You can also use the `git remote` command to get the name of your remote.

 You can also specify a branch using the syntax "remotename branchname".
-If you don't specify a branch, Jingo will use `master`.
-Please note that before the `push`, a `pull` will also be issued (at the moment Jingo will not try to resolve conflicts, though).
+If you don't specify a branch, jinji will use `main`.
+Please note that before the `push`, a `pull` will also be issued (at the moment Jinji will not try to resolve conflicts, though).

 The basic command to run the wiki will then be

-`jingo -c /path/to/config.yaml`
+`jinji -c /path/to/config.yaml`

-Before running jingo you need to initialise its git repository somewhere (`git init` is enough).
+Before running jinji you need to initialise its git repository somewhere (`git init` is enough).
 Additionally the user running the process needs to have `git config --global user.name` and `git config --global user.email` configured.
 Else your document's repo will get scrambled and you have to reinitialize it again (`rm -rf .git && git init`).

 If you define a remote to push to, be sure that the user who'll push has the right to do so.
 This means you have to configure the remote via the `git://` URI that uses ssh authentication to push and have [created and published the process user's ssh public key](https://help.github.com/articles/generating-ssh-keys/) to the remote.